 1 For the periods prior to 2017 composite assets are calculated based on composite membership as of 12/31.
 Composite assets include accounts that enter the composite on 12/31.

 The U.S. Dollar is the currency used to express performance.
 Returns are presented gross and net of management fees and include the reinvestment of all income.
 Beginning November 30, 2010, the composite contains wrap/bundled fee accounts.
-Wrap/bundled fee accounts represent the following percentages of the composite: 2010: 4% 2011: 5%, 2012:4%, 2013: 3%, 2014: 4%, 2015: 5%; 2016: 10%; 2017: 13.8%, 2018: 17.33%, 2019: 20.99%.
-Wrap fees may include but are not limited to custody fees, trading and execution fees, and performance reporting fees Gross returns are shown as supplemental information and may not include transaction costs.
-Results are presented net of actual fees until December 31, 2005; from January 1, 2006 through the present, net composite results are presented net of highest fee.
-The annual composite dispersion presented is an asset-weighted standard deviation calculated for the accounts in the composite the entire year.
-Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.
+Wrap/bundled fee accounts represent the following percentages of composite assets: 2010: 4% 2011: 5%,2012: 4%, 2013: 3%, 2014: 4%, 2015: 5%; 2016: 10%; 2017: 13.8%, 2018: 17.33%,2019: 21.17%, 2020: 25.05%.
+Wrap/bundled fee accounts pay a fee based on a percentage of assets under management.
+Wrap fees may include but are not limited to custody fees, trading and execution fees, and performance reporting fees.
+A significant number of accounts in the composite are custodied with brokers that do not charge trading expenses.
+Accounts custodied with other brokers may incur trading expenses which may reduce returns.
+Gross returns are shown as supplemental information and may not include transaction costs.
+Results are presented net of actual fees until December 31, 2005; from January1, 2006 through the present, net composite results are presented net of highest fee.
+The annual composite dispersion presented is an asset-weighted standard deviation calculated using gross returns of accounts in the composite the entire year.
+The 3-Year Standard Deviation represents the annualized standard deviation of actual gross composite and benchmark returns, using the rolling 36-months ended each year-end.
+Policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.

-The MAP Global Balanced Composite was created on July 31, 2001.
+The MAP Global Balanced Composite was created and incepted on July 31, 2001.